wael2000/naas-waas/README.md

 ###  The demo use case covers the following scenario:
 .
-├── A new developer is joining the team
+├── A new developer is joining the team.
-├── With the first log-in a new namespace is created with the following │   ├── Standard name <USER>-devspaces
+├── With the first log-in a new namespace is created with the following.
+│   ├── Standard name <USER>-devspaces.
-│   ├── Quota and limits
+│   ├── Quota and limits.
-│   ├── RBAC granting the pipeline service account in team CICD namespace ‘admin’ access to the developer <USER>-devspaces │   ├── Add an onboarding workspace containing all the onboarding documentation required by the new developer │   └── Force the onboarding workspace to be running all the time ├── Developers can not
+│   ├── RBAC granting the pipeline service account in team CICD namespace ‘admin’ access to the developer <USER>-devspaces.
+│   ├── Add an onboarding workspace containing all the onboarding documentation required by the new developer.
+│   └── Force the onboarding workspace to be running all the time.
+├── Developers can not
 │   ├── delete the namespace
 │   └── delete or stop the onboarding-workspace
 ├── Developer request to access a NodeJS workspace to start NodeJS+MongoDB development